|(Green Lake Conference Center, Wisconsin)|

 Lots of energy gets expended performing before others.
 When I was in college, I was in several musicals.
 That was hard work!

 Thankfully, a pastor doesn't have to be an actor.
-They just need to be themselves, which is who Christ is forming them to be.
+They just need to be in process of being formed into increasing Christlikeness.
+(Gal.
+4:19)

 Ruth Haley Barton writes: